rajpalkulhari/Sentiment-Analysis/README.md

-Sentiment-Analysis
+Sentiment-Analysis or opinion mining
 ==================

 Sentiment Analysis using Twitter live stream